cdl-geneseo/geneseo-dictionary/L/Loser.md

 # Loser

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-I-L

-Bibliographies and Study Guides : Loser

 Created by  Unknown User (krk5), last modified by  Unknown User (mee2) on Nov 20, 2012

 n.
 A pejorative word for a person who is maladjusted or is disliked by others.Source: Dictionary of Geneseo English, Fall 2006, CraneAs of 2012, 100% of students surveyed knew this word and 0% believed it to be of local origin.(Eichas, G-M, 2012)